Anaid0616/Anaid0616/README.md

 🎓 After graduating I sought out creative careers and found my way into hairdressing—a profession where I could express my artistic side.
 I been self-employed since 2013 and I have hairdresser journeyman certificate and master hairdresser certificate.
 I've enjoyed bringing creativity to my work as a hairdresser for many years, but I'm now ready for a new chapter.
 Rediscovering my love for  HTML  and CSS led me to pursue front-end development at Noroff.

-📸 In my free time, I love photography, interior design and home projects.
+📸 In my free time, I love drawing and photography, interior design and home projects.
 I also enjoy listening to music, strength training, and spending time with family, friends, and my cats.